Income Sharing Communes

 Income sharing and expense sharing: Consultant Sky Blue has lived for decades in egalitarian communities.
 They write about the benefits of collective ownership, economies of scale that make communal life more affordable, sharing, money stress, risk and sacrifice, privacy and control.

-Economic Models for Intentional Communities: Sky Blue discusses topics in this video similar to the text linked above, including that “sharing requires trust, trust requires intimacy, intimacy requires vulnerability” (1:34:35).
+Economic Models for Intentional Communities: Sky Blue asserts in this video that “sharing requires trust, trust requires intimacy, intimacy requires vulnerability” (1:34:35).

-Economic & Cultural Change: This chapter may give your group inspiration or discussion points.
+Economic & Cultural Change: This chapter may give your group inspiration or prompt discussion.

 photo by Toa Heftiba